RogerCL24/pgSQL/SALES APP/README.md

 2. `JSON` folder -> We learn to deal with the JSON object in postreSQL with the `JSONB` data type

 3. `VIEW` folder -> In postgreSQL are 2 types of views, Materialized views and Common views

+4. `FUNCTIONS` folder -> We use the 2 types of functions of postgreSQL SRF and UDF <sub>[More info here](FUNCTIONS/SRF_UDF/README.md)</sub>
+as well as the handling of errors, exceptions, warnings...